BEST CYCLING BIB SHORTS

 Overall, these are comfortable cycling bib shorts cut for standard hip-width enthusiasts.
 The material is sufficiently stretchy to move well with you on the bike yet provides good compression across the bottom half of your quads.

 The top edges of the panels that meet your waist and back, including where the straps are sewn in, are reinforced.
 But I couldn’t feel them.
-Continuing this aesthetic, there are no separate gripper bands sewn to the legs.
+Continuing this aesthetic, no separate gripper bands are sewn to the legs.
 Instead, the MK3 has 1.5″/35mm bands of silicone microbeads wrapping the inside bottom of the shorts.

 The 7Mesh MK3 chamois is more comfortable as a road cushion than a gravel pad.
 It’s thickest on either side of the center channel from front to back but thins out quickly just inside or outside of your sit bones, depending on how wide yours are.